 Castle Ward

-The HBO show that’s become a phenomenon around the globe, with viewers wishing they were “King of the North” or “Mother of Dragons.’
-The series, which is based on George R.R.
-Martin’s bestselling novels, is nothing short of genius in its use of amazing international to depict its epic fantasy world.
+Game of Thrones, the HBO show that’s become a phenomenon around the globe is based on George R.R.
+Martin’s bestselling novels, and is nothing short of genius in its use of amazing international to depict its epic fantasy world.
 If you’re even only slightly familiar with Game of Thrones, then we’re sure you’ve heard of the remarkable backdrops and sets shown in each episode.
-The series has filmed in a variety of countries such as Iceland, Croatia, Spain, and Northern Ireland.
+The series has filmed in plenty of countries such as Iceland, Croatia, and Spain.

-Northern Ireland has been one of the prime filming locations since season 1 and it’s where the island of Dragonstone shown in episode 1 of season 7 was filmed.
-If you’re a GoT fan, a trip to Northern Ireland (with or without a guided tour) is a great way to experience where one of the hottest show on television is filmed.
+Northern Ireland was also one of the prime filming locations.
+It’s where the island of Dragonstone shown in episode 1 of season 7 was filmed.
+If you’re a GoT fan, a trip to Northern Ireland — with or without a guided tour — is a great way to experience one of the hottest shows ever.
 And even if you don’t follow the show, you’ll still enjoy all of the gorgeous scenery and numerous castle tours that Northern Ireland has to offer.
-While here, you can visit Castle Ward in County Down which is one of the locations of Winterfell and stroll through Tollymore Forest Park where the dark forests were filmed.
+While here, you can visit Castle Ward in County Down which is one of the locations of Winterfell and stroll through Tollymore Forest Park, where the scenes in the dark forests were filmed.

 Breaking Bad